The Ultimate Guide to Credit Cards

 Cash Back

-Getting a percentage off of your sale is great, but through many rewards cards, including the one suggested below, you can get similar amounts of cash back and may even qualify for a lower APR.
+Getting a percentage off your purchases is great, but through many rewards cards, including the one suggested below, you can get similar amounts of cash back and may even qualify for a lower APR.
 On top of those perks, your card — and rewards — can be used anywhere you shop and not just at Target.

 Bank of America® Customized Cash Rewards credit card Review